 antique German Bass.

-a great love of music around his house.
+There was always a great love of music around his house.
 Eventually they formed the Francis Family Band,

 and Tim began playing the banjo at the age of 14.
 The family played church functions, family get-togethers and

 local festivals.
 They still get together and play as often as possible.
 Tim has always loved bluegrass and gospel

-and was inspired by such banjo players as John McKuen, Bill Keith, Tony Trishka, Bela' Fleck, as well as the late
+and was inspired by such banjo players as John McKuen, Tony Trishka, and Bela' Fleck, as well as the late

-Earl Scruggs, John Hartford, Bobby Thompson and Courtney Johnson.
-Tim recently retired as a District
+Earl Scruggs, John Hartford, Bobby Thompson, Bill Keith, and Courtney Johnson.
+Tim is a retired District

-Ranger with the National Park Service on the Blue Ridge Parkway.
-Tim enjoys spending time with his wife Teresa, son
+Ranger with the National Park Service.
+He enjoys spending time with his wife Teresa, son Adam, daughter Sara